A Dynamical Proof of the Prime Number Theorem: Proof of the prime number theorem

 \end{prop} \begin{proof} By duality, there exists $c_i$ such that

 and

-Using that $\sum w_i |c_i|^2 = 1$ completes the proof. \end{proof} The next proposition applies the previous proposition in order to show that, for any bounded sequence, the average of the sequence is the same as the average over the $p^{th}$ terms in the sequence for most prime $p$. \begin{prop}[Turan-Kubilius \cite{MR0160745}] Let $S$ denote a set of primes less than some natural number $P$.
-Let $N$ be a natural number.
-The reader should imagine $N$ is very large compared to $P$, at least larger than $P^3$.
+Using that $\sum w_i |c_i|^2 = 1$ completes the proof. \end{proof} The next proposition applies the previous proposition in order to show that, for any bounded sequence, the average of the sequence is the same as the average over the $p^{th}$ terms in the sequence for most prime $p$. \begin{prop}[Tur\'an-Kubilius \cite{MR0160745}] Let $S$ denote a set of primes less than some natural number $P$.
+Let $N$ be a natural number which is at least $P^3$.
 Let $f$ be a 1-bounded function from $\N$ to $\C$.
 Then

 \end{prop} \begin{proof} We will apply Proposition \ref{pregood}: our Hilbert space is $L^2$ on the space of function on the integers $\{1, \ldots, N\}$ equipped with normalized counting measure; set $w_p = \frac{1}{p}$; set $v_p = (n \mapsto 1 - p \ch_{p|n})$ and $u = f$; thus, by Proposition \ref{pregood}